 However, before we get to our Nuremberg itinerary, we just wanted to remind you to purchase travel insurance.
 You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.

-We personally use and recommend SafetyWing.
-For only around $10 a week, it’s really a no-brainer.
+SafetyWing offers travel insurance for only about $10 a week, making it a no-brainer to get.
 You can get a quick, non-binding quote below:

-But the gate is just one of many fascinating sights that surrounds this square.
-You also see a variety of half-timbered homes, plus the city walls and the city’s castle looming over the plaza.
-Tiergärtnertorplatz is also where you’ll discover Albrecht Dürer’s House, where the renowned Renaissance artist once lived, now serving as a museum of his life’s work.
+But the gate is just one of many fascinating sights that surround this square.
+You’ll see a variety of half-timbered homes, plus the city walls and the castle looming over the plaza.
+This is also where you’ll discover Albrecht Dürer’s House, where the renowned Renaissance artist once lived, now serving as a museum of his life’s work.